Fred Streitz

 Chief Computational Scientist, Lawrence Livermore National Laboratory

-Fred is a member of the Scientific Advisory Council for Forschungszentrum Jülich in Germany and the Steering Committee for the Institute for Advanced Computational Science at Harvard University.
-He is a Subject Editor for the International Journal of High Performance Computing Applications, a member of the Advanced Computing Round Table at the Council on Competitiveness, and an Adjunct Professor in the Biochemistry and Molecular and Cellular Biology Department at Georgetown University.
+Fred is a member of the Scientific Advisory Council for Forschungszentrum Jülich in Germany, the Advisory Council at the RIKEN Center for Computational Science (CCS) in Japan, and the Steering Committee for the Institute for Advanced Computational Science at Harvard University.
+He is a Subject Editor for the International Journal of High Performance Computing Applications and an Adjunct Professor in the Biochemistry and Molecular and Cellular Biology Department at Georgetown University.

-Dr. Streitz is a Fellow of the American Physical Society and a two-time recipient of the IEEE Gordon Bell Prize for outstanding achievement in high performance computing.
+Dr. Streitz is a Fellow of the American Physical Society, a two-time recipient of the IEEE Gordon Bell Prize for outstanding achievement in high performance computing, and has been recognized with three awards from the US Secretary of Energy.
 Prior to joining LLNL as a computational physicist in 1999, he was an assistant professor in the Physics Department at Auburn University and a National Research Council Fellow at the Naval Research Laboratory.
-Fred earned his B.S. in Physics from Harvey Mudd College in Claremont, California and M.A. and Ph.D. in Physics from the Johns Hopkins University in Baltimore, Maryland.
+Fred earned his Ph.D. in Physics from the Johns Hopkins University in Baltimore, Maryland and his B.S. in Physics from Harvey Mudd College in Claremont, California.

 Ph.D.
 Physics, The Johns Hopkins University, Baltimore, Maryland